 3. “Rishte Mein Toh Hum Tumhare Baap Hote Hai Aur Naam Hai Shahensha”

 There is a reason why Amitabh Bachchan is known as the angry young man.
 The dialogue is from the iconic movie Shahensha.
 Not many know that the actual dialogue is ‘’Tumhare baap hote hai’’, but his fan knows it as ‘’Baap lagte hai’.

 Late Rajesh Khanna was one of the Bollywood gems.
-The actor has delivered many famous dialogues, amongst all, this dialogue is most famous Bollywood dialogues that made him a superstar overnight.
+The actor has delivered many legendary dialogues amongst all this dialogue is most famous Bollywood dialogues that made him a superstar overnight.

 This is another dialogue that has become synonymous with the first superstar, i.e., Rajesh Khanna.
-The dialogue is from the movie Anand.
+This is one of the most famous dialogues of Bollywood-from the movie Anand.
 This statement has been inspirational for many.